rucll/ur_learning/README.md

 # ur_learning
-Algorithms for subregular induction of phonological grammars and sets of underlying forms from morphophonological paradigms.
+Algorithms based on subregular hypothesis for induction of phonological grammars and sets of underlying forms from morphophonological paradigms.
 (In progress.)

 `ostia.py`, `fst_object.py`, and `helper.py` courtesy of [@alenaks](https://github.com/alenaks)'s SigmaPie package.